Early-stopping for Transformer model training: Early Stopping Mechanism Based on PL Fitting

 For Transformer models, the attention matrices $\mathbf{Q}$, $\mathbf{K}$, and $\mathbf{V}$ are continuously optimized during training, making them central components of the model’s parameter space.
 However, synchronously tracking and analyzing all $\mathbf{Q}$, $\mathbf{K}$, and $\mathbf{V}$ matrices across every attention layer in large-scale models is computationally prohibitive.
 Moreover, not all matrices exhibit stable and consistent correlations with model performance throughout training.
 Therefore, it is necessary to identify the most representative matrix as an observation window to gain deeper insight into the internal dynamics of model training.
 The key question then arises: what criteria should guide the selection of such a matrix?

 According to Random Matrix Theory (RMT), the spectral distribution of an untrained random matrix theoretically follows the Marchenko–Pastur (MP) distribution.
 However, our experiments reveal that even in the early stages of training, the weight matrices of Transformer models deviate substantially from the MP distribution.
 Instead, their empirical spectral densities (ESDs) exhibit prominent heavy-tailed behavior.
 This observation suggests that the MP distribution is not an adequate descriptor of weight-matrix properties in large language models \citep{prakash2025grokking}.
 To better capture this intrinsic heavy-tailed nature, we fit the ESDs of key matrices using a power-law distribution and use this fit as the criterion for identifying representative matrices.
-Specifically, this study evaluates the $\mathbf{Q}$, $\mathbf{K}$, and $\mathbf{V}$ matrices along two dimensions: \begin{itemize} \item \textbf{Significance of heavy-tailed characteristics}: Identify the matrix that exhibits the strongest heavy-tailed signature via spectral analysis, thereby justifying the use of the power-law model for quantitative characterization.
+Specifically, this study evaluates the $\mathbf{Q}$, $\mathbf{K}$, and $\mathbf{V}$ matrices along two dimensions: \textbf{Significance of heavy-tailed characteristics}: Identify the matrix that exhibits the strongest heavy-tailed signature via spectral analysis, thereby justifying the use of the power-law model for quantitative characterization. \textbf{Stability of dynamic evolution}: Select the matrix whose power-law parameters evolve most smoothly and consistently during training.